ahmetozlu/tensorflow_blob_analysis/README.md

 ## Quick Demo

 Here is a demonstration of input and output image.
 Output image has maskings and bounding boxes around the blobs.
-Blob shape features are predicted and calculated using the masked area and all these information are stored in proper csv files.
+Blob shape features like area and perimeter are calculated using [OpenCV](https://docs.opencv.org/4.5.2/d6/d00/tutorial_py_root.html) and [scikit-image](https://scikit-image.org/) and all these information are stored in proper csv files.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/119240817-02e65680-bb5b-11eb-885f-f4158204a3cc.gif" | width=480>
 </p>

 The output csv file has these headers to store blob shape properties: Blob Number, Blob Area (pixel), Blob Area (mm2), Blob Perimeter (pixel), Blob Perimeter (mm).

+**As a summary:**
+- *Input:*
+  - An image file

+- *Outputs:*
+  - Bounding boxes around the detected blobs
+  - Masking the blobs
+  - The area of the blobs
+  - The perimeter of the blobs

 ## Theory